 Bone Broth Mashed Potatoes

 Bone Broth Mashed Potatoes are a healthier alternative to your classic recipe!
-Bone broth not only adds a unique umami flavor, but also adds more nutrients than potatoes made with milk or cream.
-These Bone Broth Mashed Potatoes are incredibly creamy, nutrient-rich, and will be a hit at your Thanksgiving table!
+Bone broth not only adds a unique umami flavor, but also adds more protein than potatoes made with milk or cream.
+These Bone Broth Mashed Potatoes are incredibly creamy and will be a hit at your Thanksgiving table!

-If you’re looking for more Thanksgiving recipes, be sure to check out some of my other favorite like my 5 Ingredient Turkey Rub, Cinnamon Sweet Potatoes, or my Eggless Sourdough Pumpkin Pie.
+If you’re looking for more Thanksgiving recipes, be sure to check out some of my other favorite like Slow Cooker Turkey, Cinnamon Sweet Potato Bread Without Eggs, Roasted Cinnamon Sweet Potatoes With Pecans, Sourdough Crescent Rolls, or Eggless Sourdough Pumpkin Pie.

 Why You'll Love This Recipe